 An internal picture of the body organs is presented by these techniques.

 Types of imaging include:

 - X-rays – It’s the most common method of getting an internal view of the body.
 Any abnormality may be examined further to check for cancer.

 - CAT scan (Computerized Axial Tomography) – Pictures are taken with specialized X-ray machines and Radiographic beams are used to develop detailed pictures.
 It is more precise than a standard X-ray.

 - MRI (Magnetic Resonance Imaging) – Magnetic field concept is used to create detailed computerized images of the vital organs, soft tissues, large blood vessels etc.

 - Ultrasound– uses high-frequency sound waves to determine if a suspicious lump is solid or fluid.
 These sound waves are transmitted into the body and converted into a computerized image.

 - PET CT scan (Positron Emission Tomography) – This technique can be used to define the intensity of the disease.
-Patient’s response to the treatment can also be assessed with this method.
-This technique is gold standard for diagnosing Cancer.
+The patient’s response to the treatment can also be assessed with this method.
+This technique is the gold standard for diagnosing Cancer.